bede/vespasian/README.md

 # Vespasian

-Genome scale detection of signatures of positive selection from orthologous gene families through automatic model testing.
-Given a collection of fasta alignments of orthologous gene families, infer gene trees from a species tree and evaluate site and lineage-specific models of evolution using PAML.
+*Vespasian* performs genome scale detection of site and branch-site signatures of positive selection by orchestrating the execution and interpretation of evolutionary hypothesis tests.
+Given a collection of fasta alignments of orthologous gene families and labelled trees, Vespasian infers gene trees from a species tree and evaluates site and lineage-specific models of evolution using PAML.
 Model testing is CPU intensive but embarrassingly parallel, and may be run locally or using a cluster via Snakemake.

-Vespasian is intended to be a faster and more user friendly alternative to [VESPA](https://peerj.com/articles/cs-118/) by Webb et al. (2017).
+Vespasian is a faster and more user friendly rewrite of [VESPA](https://peerj.com/articles/cs-118/) by Webb et al. (2017).

 ## Roadmap

-- choose site and/or branch-site models
+- Specify site and/or branch-site models

 ### Commands

 #### `infer-gene-trees` ✅

-- `infer-trees`

 #### `codeml-setup` ✅ 🧵 🐍

-- Rename `configure-models` and `test-models`

-#### `codeml-reader` 🔜

-- Rename `report`
+#### `report` ✅ *alpha*

-### Remaining features
+### To do

-- Snakemake orchestrated execution of model testing

-  - Cluster execution

-- Reporting

-  - LRTs
+- [ ] `report()`
-  - Selected site visualisation
+  - [ ] Selected site visualisation
-  - Summary table
-  - Function integration

-- IQ-TREE or ParGenes integration?
+- [ ] IQ-TREE / ParGenes integration

-### Todo
+- [ ] Python API
+- [ ] Specify site and/or branch-site models

-- [ ] Implement codeml-reader
+- [ ] Renaming:
-- [ ] Improve logging
+  - [ ] `infer-gene-trees` -> `infer-trees`

 ## Installation